payoh/java-client-directkit-json/README.md

-This example shows how to call the LemonWay DirectKit JSON API.
+This example shows how to call the Payoh DirectKit JSON API.

 It is very simple.
 We have to send the Post request in the right format to the right URL.

-To know the request format of each method, see http://documentation.lemonway.fr/
+To know the request format of each method, see https://payoh.me/documentazione

 # Compile then run
 ```